distillpub/post--multimodal/src/paper.md

 import Todo from './diagrams/todo' import Todos from './diagrams/todos'

-<Todo to="Nick" value={4}>Come up with a hero draft</Todo>
-<Todo to="Nick" value={3}>Find better quote from Quiroga</Todo>
+<div><Todo to="Nick" value={4}>Come up with a hero draft</Todo><Todo to="Nick" value={3}>Find better quote from Quiroga</Todo><Todo to="Chris" value={8}>Dataset examples</Todo><Todo to="Chris" value={8}>Add citations</Todo></div>
-<Todo to="Chris" value={3}>Terminology: Model vs Stream vs Side</Todo>
-<Todo to="Chris" value={3}>Footnote styling “,” issue</Todo>

 In 2005, a letter published in Nature described human neurons responding to specific people, such as Jennifer Aniston or Halle Berry <d-cite bibtex-key="quiroga2005invariant" />.
 The exciting thing wasn’t just that they selected for particular people, but that they did so regardless of whether they were shown photographs, drawings, or even images of the person’s name.
 The neurons were multimodal.
 As the lead author would put it: "You are looking at the far end of the transformation from metric, visual shapes to conceptual… information." <d-footnote>Quiroga's full quote, from <a href="https://www.newscientist.com/article/dn7567-why-your-brain-has-a-jennifer-aniston-cell/">New Scientist</a> reads: "I think that’s the excitement to these results.
 You are looking at the far end of the transformation from metric, visual shapes to conceptual memory-related information.
 It is that transformation that underlies our ability to understand the world.
 It’s not enough to see something familiar and match it.
 It’s the fact that you plug visual information into the rich tapestry of memory that brings it to life."
 We elided the portion discussing memory since it was less relevant.</d-footnote>

 We report the existence of similar multimodal neurons in artificial neural networks.
 This includes neurons selecting for prominent public figures or fictional characters, such as Donald Trump, Lady Gaga, and Spiderman.<d-footnote>Some of the figures we found neurons for are divisive.
 It should go without saying that having a dedicated neuron simply reflects the prominence of these figures in the training data, collected in [2019?].
 Being divisive increases this prominence, because divisive figures are more likely to be extensively discussed on the Internet.
 In the case of the Donald Trump neuron, it seems likely there would have also been a Hillary Clinton neuron if data had been collected in 2016 instead.
 (There are other neurons which respond to Hillary Clinton in addition to other topics.) </d-footnote><d-footnote comma>It’s important to note that the vast majority of people these models recognize don’t have a specific neuron, but instead are represented by a combination of neurons.
 Often, the contributing neurons are conceptually related.
 For example, the Trump neuron fires (albeit more weakly) for Mike Pence, contributing to representing him.</d-footnote><d-footnote comma>Some of the neurons we found seem strikingly similar to those described in Quiroga et al [].
 The Donald Trump neuron we found might be seen as similar to Quiroga et al’s Bill Clinton neuron.
 A Star Wars neuron we find seems analogous to a biological Star Wars neuron described Quiroga et al’s follow up paper [].
 And although we don’t find an exact Jennifer Aniston neuron, we do find a neuron for the TV show “Friends” which fires for her.</d-footnote> Like the biological multimodal neurons, these artificial neurons respond to the same subject in photographs, drawings, and images of their name:

-<Todo to="Chris" value={4}>Do we want to use this diagram?</Todo>

 import HalleBerry from './diagrams/halleBerry/index.svelte'

 <Svelte component={HalleBerry} container={<div />} />

 People-detecting neurons only scratch the surface of the highly abstract neurons we've found.
-There are neurons coding for emotions, regions of the world, religions, and much more.
-They generalize in highly abstract ways.
-For example, the region neurons respond to the relevant regions on a world map, dominant ethnicities, local scripts, and country names.
+Some neurons seem like topics out of a kindergarten curriculum: weather, seasons, letters, counting, or primary colors.
+All of these features, even the trivial seeming ones, have rich multimodality, such as a yellow neuron firing for images of the words “yellow”, “banana” and “lemon.”

 We find these multimodal neurons in the recent CLIP models [], although it's possible similar undiscovered multimodal neurons may exist in earlier models.
-A CLIP model consists of both a ResNet vision model and a Transformer language model, trained to align pairs of images and text from the internet using a contrastive loss. <d-footnote>The authors also kindly shared an alternative version from earlier experiments, where the training objective was an autoregressive language modelling objective, instead of a contrastive objective.
+A CLIP model consists of two sides, a ResNet vision model and a Transformer language model, trained to align pairs of images and text from the internet using a contrastive loss. <d-footnote>The authors also kindly shared an alternative version from earlier experiments, where the training objective was an autoregressive language modelling objective, instead of a contrastive objective.
 The features seem pretty similar.</d-footnote> There are several CLIP models of varying sizes; we find multimodal neurons in all of them, but focus on studying the mid-sized RN50-x4 model. <d-footnote>We found it challenging to make feature visualization work on the largest CLIP models.
 The reasons why remain unclear.
-See faceted feature visualization.</d-footnote> We focus our analysis on CLIP's vision stream, so when we talk about a multimodal neuron responding to text we mean the model "reading" text in images. <d-footnote>The alignment with the text side of the model might be seen as an additional form of multimodality, perhaps analogous to a human neuron responding to hearing a word rather than seeing it (see Quiroga’s later work).
+See faceted feature visualization.</d-footnote> We focus our analysis on CLIP's vision side, so when we talk about a multimodal neuron responding to text we mean the model "reading" text in images. <d-footnote>The alignment with the text side of the model might be seen as an additional form of multimodality, perhaps analogous to a human neuron responding to hearing a word rather than seeing it (see Quiroga’s later work).
 But since that is an expected result of the training objective, it seems less interesting.</d-footnote>

 CLIP’s abstract visual features might be seen as the natural result of aligning vision and text.
 We expect word embeddings (and language models generally) to learn abstract "topic" features [].
-Either the language stream needs to give up those features, or the vision stream needs to build visual analogues. <d-footnote>Many researchers are interested in “grounding” language models by training them on tasks involving another domain, in the hope of them learning a more real world understanding of language.
+Either the language side needs to give up those features, or the vision side needs to build visual analogues. <d-footnote>Many researchers are interested in “grounding” language models by training them on tasks involving another domain, in the hope of them learning a more real world understanding of language.
 The abstract features we find in vision models can be seen as a kind of “inverse grounding”: vision taking on more abstract features by connection to language.</d-footnote> <d-footnote comma>This includes some of the classic kinds of bias we see in word embeddings, such as a “terrorism”/”Islam” neuron, or an “Immigration”/”Mexico” neuron.
 See discussion in the <a href="#region-neurons">region neurons section</a>.</d-footnote> But even if these features seem natural in retrospect, they are qualitatively different from neurons previously studied in vision models <d-cite bibtex-key="" />.
 They also have real world consequences: these models are vulnerable to a kind of “typographic attack” where adding adversarial text to images can cause them to be systematically misclassified.

 import AttackDemo from './diagrams/AttackDemo.svelte'